fangzr/R-ACP/README.md

 ## Dataset Preparation

+Our experiments employ the [Wildtrack dataset](https://www.epfl.ch/labs/cvlab/data/data-wildtrack/) from EPFL.
+This dataset features high-resolution images captured by seven cameras positioned in an urban environment, recording natural pedestrian trajectories \[[Chavdarova et al., 2018](https://arxiv.org/abs/1705.03847)\].
 Download the Wildtrack dataset and organize it as follows:

 ```
 /Data/Wildtrack/